 Live Q&A for streaming video is a highly engaging, interactive and effective way to educate an internal workforce or promote your brand to external audiences.
-With Ustream, this feature is accessible as a module and can easily be synced with video content through a combined embed code or accessed directly from a channel page.
+With IBM Cloud Video, this feature is accessible as a module and can easily be synced with video content through a combined embed code or accessed directly from a channel page.

 - Live Q&A: Internal and External Use Cases

 - Live Q&A Viewer Experience